-We have just returned from a wonderful few days camping in Pembrokeshire, where we visited 5 beautiful and memorable places with the kids.
+We have just returned from a wonderful few days camping in Pembrokeshire, where we visited 5 beautiful places with the kids.
 I have seen so many photographs on social media over the last few months of Pembrokeshire’s beautiful coastline and I have read many posts about its wonders – I knew that we just had to visit.

 Pembrokeshire is famous for its beautiful rugged coastline protected by Britain’s only Coastal national park, quaint villages and vibrant seaside towns.
 I genuinely believe it is a great choice for families, with so much to see and do from castles, beaches, adventure parks, gardens and water sports a plenty – Pembrokeshire doesn’t disappoint.

 Our base was a campsite near the coast of Tenby, set in mature grounds with a small central lake.
 It had a real ‘natural’ feel to it and proved an ideal locations with a small number of attractions within walking distance of the campsite.

 We only had three full days in Pembrokeshire but we managed to squeeze in so much in to those days, I just wanted to share our trip.
 We also stumbled upon a couple of hidden gems along the way….